Awaji Puppet Theatre people trained in

 Yokosen Kabuki, Nagi Town, Okayama Prefecture

-Shinya Terasaka Awaji Puppet Theatre Trained with Tayu and Shamisen for 2 years.
+Mr. Shinya Terasaka Awaji Puppet Theatre I studied tayu and shamisen for two years.

 William Grinson Bill

-I came to learn dolls and joruri from the United States.
-He made a guest appearance at the Awaji Elementary School Judging Committee and talked about "Ehon Taikoki 10th Dan Amagasaki Dan".
+She came from America to learn puppetry and joruri.
+He appeared as a guest at the Awaji Motoyoshi Judging Committee and talked about ``Ehon Taikōki 10th Dan: Amagasaki Dan.''

-He has been interested in Japanese since he was a child and came to Japan from Australia to teach English.
-From Grinson Bill Awaji Puppet Theatre After hearing about the training in Japan, from October 1981, he trained at Mori Katsuya, the president of the Awaji Puppet Association at that time, for two months.
-Was played on the stage.
-After returning to Australia, he got a job at the state-owned ABC TV and became a popular entertainment newscaster.
-1986 Awaji Puppet Theatre Served as a stage interpreter for performances in Australia and New Zealand.
+Having been interested in Japanese since childhood, he came to Japan from Australia and worked as an English teacher.
+From Grinson Bill Awaji Puppet Theatre From October 1980, I went to a homestay for two months at the home of Mori Katsu, the director of the Awaji Doll Association, and on the final day of the training, I played a crane for the ``Kanjo Awa Naruto Junrei Uta no Dan.'' performed on stage.
+After returning to Australia, he got a job at the state-run ABC Television and became a popular entertainment anchor.
+1986 Awaji Puppet Theatre Served as stage interpreter for performances in Australia and New Zealand.

 Polish National Alekkin Theater Company

-In the 1970s, a professor and nine students from the Department of Puppet Theater at the National University of Drama in Poland stayed in Japan for about a month as a project of the Acceptance Division of the International Foundation.
-Awaji Puppet Theatre However, I trained on the structure of a three-person doll and how to use it.
-After graduating from university, he joined the National Alekkin Theater Company, made puppet heads and limbs from paper clay, and even made duck (I wonder if a woman's face becomes a demon). , Laugh, laugh ".
-After that, "Tsunami" was also performed.
-"Carmen" and "Don Quixote" are also performed using a three-person technique.
-It was the catalyst for the three-person boom of overseas puppet theater companies.
+In the 1970s, a professor and nine students from the puppetry department of the Polish National University of Performing Arts stayed in Japan for about a month as part of a project run by the Japan Foundation's Acceptance Department.
+Awaji Puppet Theatre However, I received training on the structure and how to use the three-person puppets.
+After graduating from university, he joined the National Alekkin Theater Company, where he created dolls' heads and limbs out of paper clay, and even created Dakki (I wonder if the woman's face turns into a demon). , Laugh, Laugh,” will be performed.
+After that, ``Tsunami'' was also performed. ``Carmen'' and ``Don Quixote'' were also performed using the three-person technique.
+This sparked a boom in puppet theater companies overseas.

 Muriel Camus

-A puppeteer who is active in New York, Awaji Puppet Theatre Is a graduate of the Puppet Theater Academy in Charleville, France, who was invited to the International Puppet Theater Festival in 1997.
-Awaji Puppet Theatre After seeing the performance of Ichimura Rokunojoza in Awaji at the exhibition hall, I became interested in the tool return, which is a unique stage mechanism in Awaji.
-Awaji Puppet Theatre When AWAJI NINGYÔ JÔRURI I trained at the museum and Tokushima.
-He won the NY Bessie Award and the NY Innovative Theater Award for "DOGUGAESHI", which he produced in 2004 with the inspiration of returning tools, and in 2007 he performed a homecoming performance in Japan.
+A puppeteer active in New York, Awaji Puppet Theatre A graduate of the Puppet Theater Academy in Charleville-Mezieres, France, who was invited to participate in the International Puppet Festival in 1997.
+Awaji Puppet Theatre After seeing a performance at Awaji's Ichimura Rokunojoza at an exhibition venue, he became interested in Dogugaeshi, a stage mechanism unique to Awaji.
+Awaji Puppet Theatre and AWAJI NINGYÔ JÔRURI I received training at the museum and Tokushima.
+Inspired by Dogu Gaeshi, he produced ``DOGUGAESHI'' in 2004, which won the NY Bessie Award and the NY Innovative Theater Award, and performed in Japan in 2007.

 Belgian puppeteer.
-In 1997, he came to Japan to learn three-person puppets and traditional performing arts, and toured puppet shows nationwide.
-Awaji Puppet Theatre Then I trained for about 3 weeks.
-In 1987, entered the National Academy of Puppet Theater in Charleville-Méger, France as a first-year student.
-After graduating, he launched COMPAGNIE BERNARD CALIR --STUDIO MARIONNETTES and started puppet theater performances for adults, and is active in various fields such as puppet and performing arts design, composition, performance, and direction.
-In the spring of 2004, he was in charge of producing and operating marionettes for Tokuhon's TV commercials, and the marionettes used are on display at the Yokohama Doll Museum in Yokohama.
+In 1997, he came to Japan to learn about three-man puppetry and traditional performing arts, and traveled to puppet shows all over the country.
+Awaji Puppet Theatre He trained there for about three weeks.
+In 1987, he enrolled as one of the first students at the Conservatoire National Supérieure des Arts Puppetry in Charleville-Mégères, France.
+After graduating, he launched COMPAGNIE BERNARD CALIR - STUDIO MARIONNETTES, and began performing puppet theater for adults.
+He is also active in a variety of fields, including puppet and stage art design, composition, manipulation, and directing.
+In the spring of 2004, he was in charge of creating and manipulating marionettes for a Tokuhon TV commercial, and the marionettes used are on display at the Yokohama Doll Museum in Yokohama.